Amazon halts plan for office tower in Seattle over proposed tax

-(Reuters) - Amazon.com Inc said it has halted planning for a new office building in Seattle and might sub-lease rather than occupy another future tower downtown, pending a city council vote on a proposed tax on top businesses.
+(Reuters) - Amazon.com Inc (AMZN.O) said it has halted planning for a new office building in Seattle and might sub-lease rather than occupy another future tower downtown, pending a city council vote on a proposed tax on top businesses.

 Amazon’s decision puts a question mark on more than 7,000 new jobs at those buildings that council members might be loathe to cost the city.
 Construction work and other businesses that would have catered to the world’s largest online retailer could be at risk too.